certbot/certbot/docs/using.rst

 ``certbot renew --deploy-hook /path/to/deploy-hook-script``

-For example, if you have a daemon that does not read its certificates as the root user, a renew hook like this can copy them to the correct location and apply appropriate file permissions.
+For example, if you have a daemon that does not read its certificates as the root user, a deploy hook like this can copy them to the correct location and apply appropriate file permissions.

 /path/to/deploy-hook-script